-But wars end, and people come home, and as soldiers get closer to the end of their rotations, they tend to talk more about returning, as if they had only just begun to allow themselves to fantasize about it.
+As soldiers get closer to the end of their rotations, they tend to talk more about returning, as if they had only just begun to allow themselves to fantasize about it.

 It's not exactly a sailor kissing a nurse in Times Square, but this man seems pretty happy about the end of the war.